-- 1. A current driving licence including a photograph or a passport and a full birth certificate; - 2.
-A utility bill or financial statement issued within the last three months showing the candidate's current name and address; - 3.
-Where appropriate any documentation evidencing a change of name; - 4.
+- 1. A current driving licence including a photograph or a passport; - 2.
 Where applicable, proof of entitlement to work and reside in the UK.

 Please note that originals of the above are necessary.
 Photocopies or certified copies are not sufficient.